 The user should then type either 70, 72, or 74, depending on the hardware configuration, followed by a carriage return.
+This request is not made under VORTEX because the device address is specified at SYSGEN time.

 The utility will then type: